 Incorporating the seasons into your ads offers a great opportunity to create an emotional connection with consumers.
 Make sure you tailor the imagery and messaging in your collateral to match the specific season.

-Below are some examples of collateral for end of summer/back to school, Halloween, Thanksgiving, winter holidays, and new year:
+Below are some examples of collateral for spring, end of summer/back to school, Halloween, Thanksgiving, winter holidays, and New Year’s:

 Futureproof your institution by investing in your seasonal marketing now.

-The upcoming months will be make or break for many institutions.
+2021 is shaping up to be a pivotal time for many institutions.
 Will you be able to attract the right consumers — and more of them?
-Consumers who will generate non-interest income for your institution and offset margin compression to set you up for future success?
+Consumers who will generate more loan volume and non-interest income for your institution and offset margin compression to set you up for future success?
 And those ad spaces are being taken up fast.
 So if you’re executing a seasonal campaign, it’s a smart idea to start planning it sooner rather than later.